CIBC-Internal/python/Doc/library/unittest.rst

            widget = Widget('The widget')
            self.assertEqual(widget.size(), (50, 50))

-Note that in order to test something, we use one of the :meth:`assert\*` methods provided by the :class:`TestCase` base class.
-If the test fails, an exception will be raised, and :mod:`unittest` will identify the test case as a :dfn:`failure`.
+Note that in order to test something, we use one of the :ref:`assert\* methods <assert-methods>` provided by the :class:`TestCase` base class.
+If the test fails, an exception will be raised with an explanatory message, and :mod:`unittest` will identify the test case as a :dfn:`failure`.
 Any other exceptions will be treated as :dfn:`errors`.

 Tests can be numerous, and their set-up can be repetitive.
 Luckily, we can factor out set-up code by implementing a method called